 3.2.4.
 Transition Test 0 (TR0, Test for holding the steering control)

 3.2.4.1.
-The vehicle shall be driven with activated ACSF with a vehicle test speed between Vsmin + 10 km/h and Vsmax – 10 km/h Vsmin + 20 km/h on a curved track with lane markings at each side of the lane.
+The vehicle shall be driven with activated ACSF with a vehicle test speed between Vsmin + 10 km/h and Vsmax – 10 km/h Vsmin + 20 km/h on a track with lane markings at each side of the lane.

 The driver shall release the steering control and continue to drive until the ACSF is deactivated by the system.
 The track shall be selected such that it allows driving with activated ACSF for at least 60 s without any driver intervention.